 If you can’t do any of the above, possibly because you don’t control the <head> section of the site your content appears on, adding a link back to the original article on top of or below the article is always a good idea.
 This might be something you want to do in your RSS feed: add a link back to the article in it.
-Some scrapers will filter that link out, but some others might leave it in, if Google encounters several links pointing to your article it will figure out soon enough that that is the actual canonical version of the article.
+Some scrapers will filter that link out, but some others might leave it in.
+If Google encounters several links pointing to your article it will figure out soon enough that that’s the actual canonical version of the article.

 Duplicate content happens everywhere.
 I have yet to encounter a site of more than 1,000 pages that hasn’t got at least a tiny duplicate content problem.
 It’s something you need to keep an eye on at all times.
 It is fixable though, and the rewards can be plentiful.
 Your quality content might soar in the rankings by just getting rid of duplicate content on your site.
-Of course, if you need help with identifying these issues, helping your developers come up with solutions to your duplicate content issues or even solving them for you, you can always hire me.
+Of course, if you need help with identifying these issues, helping your developers come up with solutions to your duplicate content issues or even solving them for you, you can always order a Website Review.

 Keep reading: ‘ Ask Yoast: webshops and duplicate content’ »